Walk Into Paradise: Plot

 In New Guinea, Ned "Shark Eye" Kelley floats in town on a raft, suffering from malaria and heat.
 He has discovered oil in a valley.
 The local Australian District Officer, Fred, tells Kelley he cannot exploit the oil until the area has been officially "opened up".

 In Port Moresby, another District Officer, Steve MacAllister, is about to go on eight months' leave when called in to help on the expedition, as he is the only person who knows the area.
 MacAllister has to help put in an airstrip so geologists can fly to the territory.

 MacAllister has to take along United Nations doctor Louise Dumarcet on the expedition.
 He is unhappy about this, as it is Louise's first time in the tropics.
-However, when there is a disease outbreak in a town, Louise helps treats some children.
+However, when there is a disease outbreak in a town, Louise helps treat some children.

 The expedition arrives at a village and meet crocodile hunter Jeff Clayton.
 Kelley is reluctant to enter a village.
 He reveals his brother was killed by the locals.
 They decide to enter anyway.
 While treating a villager, Louise draws the patient's blood.
 This is seen by another villager who puts a snake in her bed.
 The snake bites Louise but she is treated by Jeff, who then kisses her.

 The villagers rise up against the expedition and a fight ensues where Kelley is speared to death.
 However the children Louise was treating recover, ending the battle.
 The villagers help clear an air strip enabling a plane to land.